This page has information on the Urban Development Authorities proposal which the Government is proposing.

 The proposed legislation (the Urban Development Authorities Act) would:

 - empower nationally or locally significant urban development projects to access more enabling development powers and land use rules

 - establish new urban development authorities to support these projects where required.

-Read the consultation document and find out how to have your say [Ministry of Business, Innovation and Employment website].
+To find out more read the consultation document [Ministry of Business, Innovation and Employment website].

 Fit with the National Policy Statement on Urban Development Capacity